shanemuk/psion/readme.md

 # Psion projects
 Back in the day, Psion handheld computers were the business.
+They were the most useful palmtops around - proper handheld computers with keyboards, rather than those stylus-driven Palm devices, which were great, but hugely limited.
+Psions rocked.
+This page exists to help you get the most out of your 1990s Psion in 2025.

+## Getting a Psion
+You can pick up a decent quality Psion on ebay.
+Visit my "What is the best Psion for me?" page to help you choose your weapon.

 We had a little company called **Palmaris Medical Ltd**, and we wrote medical software for these machines.
 The one I was most proud of was WardFive (also known as Client_L, which was a terrible name).

 I have made all these files **OPEN SOURCE** - you are free to take, use, modify etc.